vitan/python_nullne/README.md

 python_nullne
 =============

-my python script(may no use for others)
+my python script(may not useful for others)